flootr/peew/README.md

 Returns a generator which makes it possible to iterate recursively over the whole tree.

-**Important notice:** This feature is implemented already but commented out until node supports generators without a `--harmony` flag.
+**Important notice:** This feature is implemented already but commented out until node.js supports generators without a `--harmony` flag.
 If you want to use this feature get a copy of **saml** and remove the comment slashes yourself.

 #### Element.isElement()